I have always had super low bills. It’s not hard to reduce the cost of electricity while still having a comfortable lifestyle.

-For example, in winter if you are cooking with the oven, cook more than one thing at a time and do it of an evening to keep the home warmer.
+For example, in winter if you are cooking with the oven, cook more than one thing at a time and do it in the evening to keep the home warmer.

 If you need to cook in summer, try using your BBQ or slow cooker outside to keep the house cooler.

 If you use the heater, set a timer and make sure you switch it off minutes before you leave instead of leaving it heating until the moment you leave.

-Make changes to the home
+10. Make Changes to the Home